Tpt/NeMo/docs/source/core.rst

 YAML files make it easy to experiment with different model and training configurations.

 Every NeMo example YAML has the same underlying configuration structure: trainer, exp_manager, and model.
-Model configuration always contain train_ds, validation_ds, test_ds, and optim.
+Model configurations contain train_ds, validation_ds, test_ds, and optim, as well as specifications for the model architecture being used.
-Model architectures vary across domains so please see the ASR, NLP, and TTS Collections documentation for more detaied information on Model architecture configuration.
+Model architectures vary across domains so please see the ASR, NLP, and TTS Collections documentation for more detailed information on Model architecture configuration.

+A NeMo configuration file should look something like this:

 .. code-block:: yaml